Vicki's training is in Classical piano, and as a composer she explores many different sounds, inspired by the instruments she chooses to write for.

 On arriving in the USA, there were 8 more years of piano study, first with Roy Bogas, and then with Barbara Shearer.

-Each one of these teachers was inspirational, but in particular, it was Barbara Shearer who recognised that there was an individuality to the way I interpreted pieces, and that it was tied up with being a composer.
+Each one of these teachers was inspirational, but in particular, it was Barbara Shearer who recognized that there was an individuality to the way I interpreted pieces, and that it was tied up with being a composer.

-She let my creative spirit soar!
+She liberated my creative spirit.

-Charlie McMahon playing didj with a keyboard player.
-He went on to become an icon in the didjeridu world, and it was very cool to meet him when I was there in 2009.
+I fell in love with the sound of the didgeridoo when I arrived in Australia....I was at a pub in Balmain, Sydney, and heard Charlie McMahon playing didg with a keyboard player.
+He went on to become an icon in the didgeridoo world, and it was very cool to meet him when I was there in 2009.